Taif Mecca Region, Saudi Arabia Travel Guide

 Taif's serene mountain environment offers opportunities for relaxation and rejuvenation.

 Not a developed tourist offering in Taif.
-More options exist in larger, cosmopolitan cities or via private arrangements.
+More alternatives exist in larger, cosmopolitan cities or via private arrangements.

-Taif is inland, so no beach clubs.
+Taif is away from the sea, so no beach clubs.
 Many hotels and resorts have swimming pools, often with separate timings for men/women or families.

 The cool, fresh mountain air of Al Hada and Al Shafa is naturally invigorating.